 There are two different ways that bariatric surgery reduces weight.
 Depending on the procedure, weight loss surgery can promote weight reduction by:

 - Restrictive: Decreasing the amount of space in your stomach (restriction)

 - Malabsorptive: Preventing the body from absorbing all of the calories from food (malabsorption)

 Each bariatric surgery uses at least one of the two strategies.
 Weight-loss surgery procedures use either restriction, malabsorption, or both.
-Some bariatric procedures, like gastric sleeve surgery, gastric banding (Lap-Band), and gastric balloon are strictly restriction based procedures.
+Some bariatric procedures, like gastric sleeve surgery, gastric banding (Lap-Band), and gastric balloon are strictly restriction-based.

 Others, like gastric bypass, mini-gastric bypass, and duodenal switch (biliopancreatic diversion), use a combination of restriction and malabsorption to be more effective for certain patients.
-Gastric bypass and duodenal switch work by decreasing the size of the stomach and bypassing a portion of the intestine so that food that is consumed has less time to digest.
+Gastric bypass and duodenal switch work by decreasing the size of the stomach and bypassing a portion of the intestine, so food consumed take less time to digest.

 The ghrelin plasma levels are dramatically decreased right after the Sleeve Gastrectomy (SG) operation up to 6 months following the surgery in morbidly obese patients.
 Ghrelin plasma levels actually are increased after the Adjustable Gastric Banding (AGB) similar to diet-induced weight loss.
 This is closely related to the remarkable weight loss after SG in contrast to AGB.

 Most of the time, the reason you eat is that you feel hungry.
 Hunger is your body’s way of telling you it wants or needs food.
 Individuals with obesity issues tend to feel hungry more than those that are not obese.
 This drives them to excessive eating.
 It also affects their quality of life because hunger is an unpleasant sensation and the desire to eat is both uncomfortable and stressful for those with obesity.